Early support for children with complex health needs or disabilities

 For children under 5, we have developed the Single Point of Request for Involvement (SPORFI) to help families access a range of local services in a single referral.
 This might include one or more of and support from The Early Years SEN Team who work with families needing specialist support with their child’s development.

 If a child requires support from these services a request can be made by parents or professionals working with the family (such as health visitors, early years settings staff and community paediatricians).

 All requests are made using a Single Point of Request For Involvement form - SPORFI form (docx format, 589Kb) and should be completed by yourself or a professional in discussion with you.
-A SPORFI checklist (pdf format, 66KB) can help parents and professionals decide the best path to seek support for your child.
+A SPORFI Flowchart (and Guidance) (pdf format, 173Kb) can help parents and professionals decide the best path to seek support for your child.